Different Worlds Come Together

 Denison uses the Common Application.
 There is no application fee for students applying online or from overseas.

-- International Student Certification of Finances Guidelines (required)
+- International Student Certification of Finances Guidelines (required for students not seeking need-based financial aid)

 Denison prides itself in offering a culturally diverse environment for its students.
 Besides interacting with classmates from various backgrounds, international students are given the opportunity to work closely with faculty and staff, in many instances forming long-lasting and very meaningful relationships.